 - 1.8 In PR13, we set Network Rail the challenge of articulating its long-term vision for health and safety.
 It did this through its 'Transforming Safety and Wellbeing' a strategic plan stretching over two control periods.
-Network Rail has matured in its vision to deliver its health and safety strategy and the 'Home Safe' plan is well established as its means to deliver the strategy.
-It is a rolling, prioritised programme to implement the main themes and targets of Network Rail's strategy and is actively monitored at the centre. - 1.9 In the CP6 route strategic plans (RSPs), every route has committed itself to fulfil the demands of the programme.
-The plan is the culmination of a lot of analysis, discussion and challenge.
-It is targeted, prioritised, resourced and Network Rail needs to ensure that the routes are held accountable for its delivery.
+Network Rail has matured in its vision to deliver its health and safety strategy and the 'Home Safe' plan is well established as its means to deliver the strategy for workforce health and safety.
+It is a rolling, prioritised programme to implement the main themes and targets of Network Rail's strategy and is actively monitored at the centre. - 1.9 Asset safety and better management of precursors to catastrophic risk is addressed by Network Rail's Train Accident Risk Reduction Programme.
+This is monitored every period through metrics on the corporate risk scorecard - and elements of the programme are reflected in the route scorecards for CP6. - 1.10 In the CP6 route strategic plans (RSPs), every route has committed itself to fulfil the demands of the Home Safe and Train Accident Risk Reduction plans.
+These programmes are the culmination of a lot of analysis, discussion and challenge.
+They are targeted, prioritised, and resourced; Network Rail needs to ensure that the routes are held accountable for delivery. - 1.11 It is a particularly notable sign of Network Rail's improving quality of safety leadership that its SBPs contain commitments to implement its Electrical Safety Delivery Plan.
+This funding is significant, and has had to compete with many other demands for asset expenditure.
+The programme has been the subject of constructive challenge and dialogue.
+It has had to demonstrate that it will bring a range of benefits and is good value for money.
+It is testament to the increasingly effective leadership of Network Rail's engineering and safety professionals that electrical safety is a priority for CP6. - 1.12 We welcome the inclusion of RM3 (Risk Management Maturity Model) ratings as an item in the route scorecards.
+This will enable route teams to identify areas to target to bring about improved safety leadership and will encourage constructive dialogue between Network Rail's routes and its central Safety, Technical and Engineering Directorate (STE) about accountability for implementing the Home Safe Plan, Train Accident risk reduction measures and all aspects of Network Rail's strategy for health and safety in CP6.